-admin\flag The admin\flag option specifies the path to a file that is created the first time a user that is a member of the sudo or admin groups runs sudo.
+type admin_flag The admin_flag option specifies the path to a file that is created the first time a user that is a member of the sudo or admin groups runs sudo.
 Only available if sudo is configured with the --enable-admin-flag option.
-The default value is ~/.sudo\as\admin\successful.

-env\file The env\file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
+The default value is ~/.sudo_as_admin_successful. env_file The env_file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
 Entries in this file should either be of the form "VARIABLE=value" or "export VARIABLE=value".
 The value may optionally be enclosed in single or double quotes.
 Variables in this file are only added if the variable does not already exist in the environment.
-This file is considered to be part of the security policy, its contents are not subject to other sudo environment restrictions such as env\keep and env\check.
+This file is considered to be part of the security policy, its contents are not subject to other sudo environment restrictions such as env keep and env check.

-name specified should not include a % prefix.
+exempt group Users in this group are exempt from password and PATH requirements.
+The group name specified should not include a % prefix.
 This is not set by default. fdexec Determines whether sudo will execute a command by its path or by an open file descriptor.
 It has the following possible values: